mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 Experience with a language that has classes and interfaces like C# or Java is helpful.

-Example code here assumes use the most strict TypeScript settings possible.
+The example code here assumes that the most strict TypeScript settings possible are in effect.
-Otherwise some errors described will here will not be reported.
+Otherwise some errors described here will not be reported.

 ## Benefits